MIKE BEGG

 3. Build a product input document: features, differentiators, target customer, brand story

-4. Run the prompts above in sequence: title first, then bullets, then A+ or description, then backend
+4. Run the prompts above in sequence: title first, then bullets, then A+ or description, then backend, then image brief, then Rufus optimization

 5. Review for compliance, character limits, and specificity